asxcandrew/ichiban/README.md

 # Ichiban
-*Modern Imageboard Software*
+###*Modern Imageboard Software*

 ## What's this all about?
 Every imageboard software has attempted to clone its predecessor.
 Futaba, Wakaba, Kusaba; all of these are terrible.
 It's time for something better than just a clone.

 # Developer Features
-* Written with the beautiful web framework, Padrino.
+* Written with the beautiful web framework, Ruby on Rails.
 * SASS.
 * Works out of the box.
 * Cloud friendly.
 * Posts via JSON.
 * Test driven.
 * Built with ActiveRecord for easy database abstraction.
+* Image hosting via Cloudinary

 # User Features
-* Markdown in posts
+* Markdown formatting.
-* Reporting
+* Post Reporting.
-* Quoting
+* Inline quoting.
 * Tripcodes/Secure Tripcodes
 * Modern UI while retaining the feel of an imageboard.
 * Built in "4chan X"-esq enhancements: